FedeTe/Project-submission/README.md

 ![before_imp](Pic/loss_before_improvement.png)

-As you can see, the total loss is well above 2.00 and I consider it's quite bad numbers.
+As you can see, the total loss is well above 2.00 and I consider it's quite bad number.
 In the following experiments I'll try to improve the performance.

 ## Improve on the reference
 ### Experiment on augmentation
-After several tries, I was able to slightly improve performances with a combination on the following augment options in [pipeline_new_augm.config](Experiments/Exp_Augmentation/pipeline_new_augm.config)
+After several tries, I was able to slightly improve performances with a combination on the following augment options in [pipeline_new_augm.config](Experiments/Exp_Augmentation/pipeline_new_augm.config).

 ```
   data_augmentation_options {